 Ron and Patti are embarking on a 15-city, 8-state book launch tour starting on August 15th.
 Click here to see the complete schedule!

-A Sports Fan’s Guide to Route 66 will be in bookstores, online and wherever fine books are sold on August 3, 2021.
+A Sports Fan’s Guide to Route 66 is now available in bookstores, online and wherever fine books are sold.

 “From its first pages, rambling through the streets of Chicago, then through the heartland of America, and on to the “End of the Trail” in Santa Monica, Ron takes you on a journey that explores the soul of sports and a nation.
 You cannot help but become engrossed in his tale, while also conjuring up your own memories from road trips you’ve taken.
 Ron includes everything you need to know — the places, the people, the history — and yes, even bars and inns.
 Kick back and get your kicks with Ron on his Sports Fan’s Guide to Route 66″.— Rich O’Malley, author, One Lucky Fan: From Bleachers to Box Seats, Chasing the Ultimate Sports Dream to Visit All 123 MLB, NBA, NFL & NHL Teams (06/25/2021)